rhumb-lang/rhi/README.md

 ## ✅ Development Status: v0.3.0 (Library League)

 The core language semantics are stable.
-The focus is now shifting from internal VM mechanics to the Standard Library and tooling.
+The focus is now shifting from internal VM mechanics to the Base library and tooling.

 ### Changelog: v0.3.0